 - We may use information about the products you have bought, and information about what other customers who have bought the same products you have bought, to make sure we send you information about the products you are most likely to be interested in.

-- We may share your personal information (including your name, date of birth, sex and the country you live in) with third-party companies, such as FINSCAN, who we use to carry out anti-fraud checks.
+- We may share your personal information (including your name, date of birth, sex and the country you live in) with third-party companies, who carry out fraud checks.
 We will review any matches from this process.
 (We will not use automated decision-making for this.)

 9. Sharing your information

-We share your information within the Bupa Group, with relevant policyholders (including your employer if you are covered under a group scheme), with funders arranging services on your behalf, with people acting on your behalf (for example, brokers and other agents) and with others who help us provide services to you (for example, health-care providers and medical-assistance providers) or who we need information from to allow us to handle or confirm claims or entitlements (for example, professional associations).
+We share your information within the Bupa Group, with relevant policy holders (including your employer if you are covered under a group scheme), with funders arranging services on your behalf, with people acting on your behalf (for example, brokers and other agents) and with others who help us provide services to you (for example, health-care providers and medical-assistance providers) or who we need information from to allow us to handle or confirm claims or entitlements (for example, professional associations).
 We also share your information in line with the law.
+For more information about who we share your information with and why, please see below.

 For all our customers, we share your information with: